-Sounds Like Wilson is a compilation of my own original music that features some of my great musician friends in various styles, while still sounding “like Wilson”.
+Sounds Like Wilson is a compilation of my original music that features some of my great musician friends in various styles, while still sounding “like Wilson”.

 As a young boy, I floated away in realms of fancy, exploration and emotion while listening to music.
 As an adult, I taught about the therapeutic uses of sound and developed programs using sound for relaxation and expanded states of consciousness (my bio here).
 It seems I always come back to making music that can lead us to states of awareness that deepen inner peace and assist in relaxing into a sense of peace and calm.

-Notes on some music from Sounds Like Wilson:
+Notes on music from Sounds Like Wilson:

 - Kenas…This cut is an adapted traditional Peruvian song with the kena (flute) and Zampona ( panpipe) player Ricardo Silva.
 It was produced by myself and Karl Moeller, who plays all the keyboards with me on guitars.